rado-kolev/rado-kolev/README.md

-# 👋 Hi there, I am Rado!
+# 👋 Hi there!
+I am Rado.

 ### 👨🏻‍💻 &nbsp;About Me